Why Choose BSc Agriculture? Scope and Career Opportunities

 • Agricultural Finance and Banking

-Graduates can apply for a job in government organisations like India Forest Services (IFS), Indian Council of Agricultural Research (ICAR), Food Corporation of India (FCI), National Bank for Agriculture and Rural Development (NABARD), etc.
+Graduates can apply for a job in government organisations like India Forest Services (IFS), the Indian Council of Agricultural Research (ICAR), the Food Corporation of India (FCI), the National Bank for Agriculture and Rural Development (NABARD), etc.

 Emerging Trends in BSc Agriculture, You Need To Know!